 • E-News monthly newsletter

+In 2003, AHMA-WA received the award.
 A non-profit membership organization representing developers and property managers for multifamily affordable housing properties in Washington.
-Its membership of approximately 60 cumulatively manages 20,000 units statewide.
+In 2003, its membership of approximately 60 cumulatively manages 20,000 units statewide.
 Presented by Mark A. Flynn, to Doug Repman, President, on August 15, 2003.

-Awarded for their continued commitment to maintaining superior compliance with the Tax Credit and Bond Programs.
-They currently manages 49 properties in Washington with 2919 low-income units.
+In 2003, Quantum received their award for their continued commitment to maintaining superior compliance with the Tax Credit and Bond Programs.
+In 2003, they managed 49 properties in Washington with 2919 low-income units.
 They continually display dedication and routinely submit clean reports.
 Presented by Mark A. Flynn to Doug Repman, President, on August 6, 2003.

-Currently manages 37 properties in Washington with 1,010 low-income units.
-They specialize in Rural Housing projects and are able to comply with both programs.
+In 2003, Ad-West managed 37 properties in Washington with 1,010 low-income units.
+They specialize in Rural Housing projects and are able to comply with Rural Development and Tax Credit programs.
 They are responsive and thorough.
 Presented by Mark A. Flynn to Warren Wested, President, on June 11, 2003.